|

 There are so many different spoken and written languages in Southeast Asia that few general rules can be given.
 It's always best to imitate an educated native-language speaker.
 I've given a few hints in the text for some of the less-obvious words.
 The following miscellaneous notes may also be helpful.

-1. The following rules have wide currency in the Khmer heartland
+1. In the Khmer heartland

 (Cambodia and parts of Thailand and Laos):